aptos-labs/aptos-indexer-processors/README.md

 # Aptos Indexer Client Guide
 This guide will get you started with creating an Aptos indexer with custom parsing.
 We have several endpoints that provided a streaming RPC of transaction data.

-## Indexer Endpoints(all endpoints are in GCP us-central1 unless specified)
+## GRPC Data Stream Endpoints(all endpoints are in GCP us-central1 unless specified)
-* devent: 35.225.218.95:50051
+* devnet: 35.225.218.95:50051

 * testnet: 35.223.137.149:50051
   * Asia(GCP asia-northeast3): 34.64.252.224:50051